 Are you looking for a new getaway destination?
 If so, you should definitely check out Southern California Wine Country.
 Its history dates back to the 1700s when Father Junipero Sera established the first vineyard in San Diego.
+As you explore the best wineries in Southern California, you might also be interested in the business side of things.
+For vintners and wine enthusiasts alike looking to start their own wine business, understanding the specifics of creating a California LLC could be the first step in turning that dream into a reality.

 Lots of things changed since then, and Southern California’s winemaking scene is looking better than ever.
 Its many sub-regions have a unique microclimate that’s crucial in the winemaking culture.